 Meant to emulate standard computer keyboards' toughness and durability while working with iPads and iPhones.
 Rechargeable battery.
 Number pads are convenient for coders and teachers.
 Butterfly button ensures minimal pressure needed for every keystroke.

 Only works for Apple products.
 No backlight is a nuisance for night writers.

 Compatible with most Bluetooth devices with special care given to iPads.
 KM13 design means quieter typing.
 Automatically goes to sleep after 10 minutes of silence, making AAA battery replacement rare.
 Stand works for phones.

 Standard quality concerns for such a cheap keyboard.
 Some problems with Samsung devices.

 Compatible with all major Bluetooth-compatible operating systems.
 Adjustable brightness for different environments and battery life.
 Rechargeable battery is convenient and long-lasting, with some reporting 6 months between charges.

-Some buyers experienced some disconnecting and typing error issues, but the company is quick to send replacements.
+Some experienced disconnecting and typing error issues.
+Company is quick to send replacements.

 In an age when every screen is a touchscreen and mobile apps are just as powerful as their desktop equivalents, the lines between devices are blurring.
 With laptops, that means including touchscreens to make what the industry has dubbed “two-in-one laptops.”
 With smartphones and tablets, it means there are more keyboards and keyboard cases to provide you with a laptop-like experience.
 In fact, with the right keyboard, you can turn your tablet into a workhorse that’s fast enough to keep up with you at work or school and portable enough to go anywhere.